TEA: A Sequential Recommendation Framework via Temporally Evolving Aggregations: Experiment

 \subsubsection{Sensitivity of the Number of Negative Samples.}

-{Figures} 4 and 5 shows the sensitivity of the number of negative samples $n_s$ in Equation (\ref{equ:final_loss}) by showing HR@10 and NDCG@10 of our proposed {TEA-S} with $n_s$ varying from 1 to 100.
+{Figures} 7 and 8 show the sensitivity of the number of negative samples $n_s$ in Equation (\ref{equ:final_loss}) by showing HR@10 and NDCG@10 of our proposed {TEA-S} with $n_s$ varying from 1 to 100 on Epinions, Yelp and Wechat dataset.
 The variant with $n_s=5$ performs comparably well, though using $n_s \geq 10$ still boosts performance especially on the large-scale dataset, which means that using more negative samples is helpful to estimate the item transition probability.
-The variant with $n_s=100$ achieves similar performance to the default setting $n_s=50$, which indicats that our model is stable with $n_s$.
+The variant with $n_s=100$ achieves a similar performance to the default setting $n_s=50$, which indicates that our model is stable with $n_s$.